-Claims of infringement are becoming increasingly common as the software industry develops and as related legal protections, including patents are applied to software products.
+Claims of infringement are common in the software industry and as related legal protections are applied to software products.
 Although we are not aware of any infringement on the rights of third parties, third parties may assert infringement claims against us in the future.
 Although most of our technology is proprietary in nature, we do include certain third-party software in our products.
 In these cases, this software is licensed from the entity holding the intellectual property rights.
 Although we believe that we have secured proper licenses for all third-party software that is integrated into our products, third parties may assert infringement claims against us in the future.
-The third parties making these assertions and claims may include non-practicing entities (known as "patent trolls") whose business model is to obtain patent-licensing revenues from operating companies, such as ours.
+The third parties making these assertions and claims may include non-practicing entities (known as "patent trolls") whose business model is to obtain IP-licensing revenues from operating companies, such as ours.
 Any such assertion, regardless of merit, may result in litigation or may require us to obtain a license for the intellectual property rights of third parties.
 Such licenses may not be available, or they may not be available on reasonable terms.
 In addition, such litigation could be time-consuming, disruptive to our ability to generate revenues or enter into new market opportunities, and may result in significantly increased costs as a result of our defense against those claims or our attempt to license the intellectual property rights or rework our products to avoid infringement of third-party rights to ensure they comply with judicial decisions.
-Our agreements with our partners and end-users typically contain provisions that require us to indemnify them, with certain limitations on the total amount of such indemnification, for damages sustained by them as a result of any infringement claims involving our products.
-Any of the foregoing results of an infringement claim could have a significant adverse impact on our business and operating results, as well as our ability to gene
+Our agreements with our partners and end-users typically contain provisions that require us to indemnify them, with certain limitations on the total amount of such indemnificant dverse impact on our business and operating results, as well as our ability to generate future revenues and profits.